llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       write and so should be fine for a `const` variable.
     * `private` is *pre* for loop control variables, but they obviously cannot be `const` anyway, so it's a moot point.
+* A `const` variable appearing in a `self` or `device` clause of an `update` directive is an error.
+Notes:
+    * It assumes the host and device copies of the variable have different values and one must be updated from the other, but doing so would violate `const`.
 * It is an error to specify subarrays with no `:` and one integer.
   Notes:
     * This notation is syntactically identical to an array subscript.